EPIRBS: FREQUENTLY ASKED QUESTIONS

 Cost of ownership

 Bear in mind that, in addition to HRU replacement for Category I EPIRBs, all EPIRBs have a limited battery life.
 After 5 or 6 years, depending on model, the EPIRB will need to be sent to a service depot to have a new battery fitted and be fully tested.
-Checking out the cost and availability of service facilities in your area might be a good idea before making your decision.
-Some manufacturers offer a service exchange facility for a quick turn-round.
+Some EPIRBs now offer a 10 year service life, but with only a 5 year warranty,, and we would still recommend professional testing at least every 5 years.
+Checking out the cost and availability of service facilities in your area might be a good idea before making your decision, bearing in mind that transport regulations may make international options impractical.
 Warranty period varies from 2 years (McMurdo) to 6 years (GME).

-We carry out ISO9000 manufacturer approved servicing in-house and manufacture our own battery packs, so most servicing and repairs can be turned round in days, not weeks.
+We carry out ISO9001 manufacturer approved servicing in-house and manufacture our own battery packs, as well as keeping a good stock of approved spares.
+So, most servicing and repairs can be turned round in days, not weeks.

 Sartech aims to offer the best prices by selling direct, but you may find cut-price deals elsewhere.
 Call us first before being tempted by such special offers.
-You could end up with a lower specification or obsolete product - you certainly won't be getting our level of after sales support!
-We can match or even beat anyone else's prices - if you don't want our 10 year warranty.
+You could end up with a lower specification or obsolete product.
+Or perhaps “old stock” with a reduced battery life.

 An EPIRB is designed as a ship’s beacon.
 It will be supplied with either a manual release bulkhead bracket, or an auto-release container for mounting above decks.
 It is designed to operate whilst floating free, so if you end up in the water, or in a life raft, you just float it in the sea and tie it on with the tether to make sure it doesn’t float away.
 A PLB, on the other hand, is designed to be stowed in a grab bag, or carried by a crew member.
 To activate it, the antenna must be erected and the unit switched on.
 It must then be held with the antenna vertical, but away from objects such as a human body which might shield the signal.
 In the water, or in a life raft, you will have to find a way to support the beacon in this way until rescue comes.
 Floating it in the sea will not be effective.
 Some models are not even buoyant, so if you don’t tie it on, you risk losing it to Davy Jones.
 In general, EPIRBs operate for a minimum of 48 hours at -20degC (more at higher temperatures), whereas PLBs are only guaranteed to operate for 24 hours.
 All EPIRBs have some form of flashing strobe light to aid final location.
 Some PLBs have this facility as well, although you may have to press a button to activate this function as some models do not have the battery capacity to flash the light continuously.